Commission rates are under fire and on both sides of the transaction.

 This one seems to be surfacing more and more often in commission-cutting discussions.

-Yes, your job is important.
+Yes, your job is essential.
 Yes, you’re helping someone through what is likely one of the largest financial transactions they will make.

 7. ‘Commission rebates are illegal, so I can’t.”